asadidebuger/WPCrudRest/README.md

 This tool is the result of a master's thesis in [MDSE research group at Isfahan University](https://mdse.ui.ac.ir) and contains a set of Eclipse plugins that enable you to generate a WordPress plugin by graphical modelling.
 We use a Model-Driven approach to generate codes from the model.
 WPCrudRest framework is currently only available as a plugin for Eclipse.
 It used [Sirius](https://www.eclipse.org/sirius/) to provide a graphical modelling environment and [Acceleo](https://www.eclipse.org/acceleo/download.html) to transform models to code.

+In short, the generated plugin has the following features:
+1. Multilingual translation support (translatable with Loco Translate).
+1. Support for left-to-right and right-to-left languages.
+1. Automatic creation of required tables in the database.
+1. Providing a web service to perform CRUD operations on defined entities.
+1. Providing a web service to perform CRUD operations related to pages.
+1. Provide custom web service structure.
+1. Create defined menus and link them to the relevant pages.
+1. Create entity list pages.
+1. Create entity form page to create, display, or update an entity.
+1. The possibility of managing the access control of web services users to perform CRUD operations on entities.
+1. The ability to control the access control of management panel users to perform CRUD operations on entities.
+1. The ability to manage access control for custom web services users.
+1. Using Vue.js to create web user interfaces.
+1. Ability to add more custom fields to the visual editor and plugin code.

 _WPCrudRest Framework and created WordPress plugin demo:_
 ![WPCrudRest WordPress plugin creator](screenshots/wpcrudrest.gif)